The NBA has suspended the season over concerns regarding COVID-19

 — NBA (@NBA) March 12, 2020

-The news comes after Utah Jazz All-Star Rudy Gobert tested positive for COVID-19 on Wednesday.
+The news came after Utah Jazz All-Star Rudy Gobert tested positive for COVID-19 on Wednesday.

 Utah Jazz All-Star Rudy Gobert has tested positive for coronavirus, sources tell @TheAthleticNBA @Stadium.